hack-ink/codewars/4 kyu/Decode the Morse code, advanced/README.md

 Good luck!

 After you master this kata, you may try to <a href="http://www.codewars.com/kata/decode-the-morse-code-for-real">Decode the Morse code, for real</a>.

 ## Thinking

+To solve this problem, I divided it into three parts:

+1. find the `rate`
+2. decode the binary code
+3. decode the morse code

+The key is the first step.
+To find the `rate`, just compare the shortest `111...` with `000...` (you should note that the `1` is perfectly accurate but the `0` not).